 Introduction / History

 The Valmiki Chuhra are a Dalit group who live in India primarily in the Punjab state.
 The traditional occupation of the Valmiki is street sweeping and removing excrement from villages and cities.
-Since both jobs are considered degrading by other Hindus the Valmiki are labeled untouchables or outside of the caste system.
+Since both jobs are considered degrading by other Hindus the Valmiki are outside of the caste system.
 The main languages of the Valmiki are Eastern Punjab and Hindi.
 Complete Bibles are available in both languages.
 The Valmiki are a mostly oral culture so the gospel will have to be shared with them in an audio and visual form.

 What Are Their Lives Like?